ITALIAN RICOTTA CHEESECAKE WITH JUICY BLUEBERRY COMPOTE

 - Let it rest for an hour, remove spring-form and serve with the fresh blueberry compote recipe.

-Homemade Blueberry Pie Filling
+How to make homemade Blueberry Pie Filling

 - 2 cups of frozen or fresh blueberries